 Dr Sameena Hassan BSc (Hons), MBChB, MRCGP, DRCOG (Partner)

-Dr Susan McCleary (MBBS, MRCGP, DRCOG) (long term locum)
+Dr Susan McCleary (MBBS, MRCGP, DRCOG) (Long term Locum)

-Sandra Telford (Advanced Nurse Practitioner) is a registered nurse.
 Nurse Practitioners prescribe medication, treat illness, and full examination.

 Digital survey for patients: